ryangreen6/Aquaculture_Potential/README.md

 - .gitignore

 ## Data
+The data for this analysis is not included in this repository.

 - Sea Surface Temperature (SST) - Five rasters of SST (years 2008-2012) were aggregated to provide a recent average SST for the West Coast.
+The data was originally generated from NOAA’s 5km Daily Global Satellite Sea Surface Temperature Anomaly v3.1.
+The data can be downloaded here: https://coralreefwatch.noaa.gov/product/5km/index_5km_ssta.php

+- Bathymetry - Ocean depth was characterized using data from General Bathymetric Chart of the Oceans (GEBCO).
+The data can be downloaded here: https://www.gebco.net/data_and_products/gridded_bathymetry_data/#area

+- Exclusive Economic Zones (EEZs) - Marine boundaries for EEZs are available as shapefiles from Marineregions.org.
+The data can be downloaded here: https://www.marineregions.org/eez.php

 ## Acknowledgements